William Ponting and Mary Pearce

 Probate was granted on 29 June 1853.
 His effects were worth less than £1,000.00.

-George and Hester's children and their descendents are detailed at Appendix H
+George and Hester's children and their descendants are detailed at Appendix H